Which city is cheaper, Venice or Bratislava?

 Both Venice and Bratislava during the winter are popular places to visit.
 Many visitors come to Bratislava in the winter for the museums, the shopping scene, and the cuisine.
 Also, most visitors come to Venice for the museums, the shopping scene, and the cuisine during these months.

 Venice can be very cold during winter.
 Bratislava can get quite cold in the winter.
 In the winter, Bratislava is cooler than Venice.
-Typically, the winter temperatures in Bratislava in January are around 2°C (36°F), and Venice is about 3°C (37°F).
+Typically, the winter temperatures in Bratislava in January average around 2°C (36°F), and Venice averages at about 3°C (37°F).

 In the winter, Bratislava often gets less sunshine than Venice.
 Bratislava gets 65 hours of sunny skies this time of year, while Venice receives 88 hours of full sun.